rapw3k/DEMETER/models/README.md

 There are some examples of how to represent data that is compliant with the AIM.
 Please check examples at [https://github.com/rapw3k/DEMETER/tree/master/models/examples](https://github.com/rapw3k/DEMETER/tree/master/models/examples).
 In particular:

-* instance-AIM_v2.* is a valid instance example (which is mainly based on fiware elements), in json-ld and turtle respectively
+* simple-farm-instance-AIM_v3.* is a valid instance of a simple farm, in json-ld and turtle respectively

-* instance2-AIM_v2.* is a valid instance of an extended version example (mainly based on FOODIE),  in json-ld and turtle respectively, but with invalid datetime values (so SHACL validation reports it)
+* complex-farm-instance-AIM_v3.* is a valid instance of an complex farm,  in json-ld and turtle respectively, but with invalid datetime values (so SHACL validation reports it)

 * instance-bad-AIM_v2.* and instance-bad2-AIM_v2.* are examples that provide errors in SHACL validation